Verdugo, Devers power Red Sox past Braves in 10-8 win

+ATLANTA (AP) — Red Sox manager Alex Cora thinks a lot of people aren’t impressed with his team despite its 41-27 record.

+“We show up, we love playing the game and we know we’ll be answering questions throughout the season and rightfully so,” he said.
+“We’re not that great.
+We just have a good baseball team and we just keep getting better.”

-ATLANTA (AP) — Alex Verdugo hit a tiebreaking, three-run homer off Chris Martin in the eighth inning, Rafael Devers added a three-run homer and drove in four runs, and the Boston Red Sox beat the Atlanta Braves 10-8 on Tuesday night.
+Alex Verdugo hit a tiebreaking, three-run homer off Chris Martin in the eighth inning, Rafael Devers added a three-run homer and drove in four runs, and the Red Sox beat the Atlanta Braves 10-8 on Tuesday night.

 Xander Bogaerts’ 13th homer made it 6-4 in the fifth inning as Boston improved to 36-4, best in the major leagues, when scoring at least four runs.
 The Red Sox have won four of six overall.